File system API: Open and close

 Depending on the programming language, additional specifications in the open may establish the modules to handle these conditions.
 Some libraries specify a library module to the file system permitting analysis should the opening program be unable to perform any meaningful action as a result of a failure.
-For example, if the failure is on the attempt to open the necessary input file, the only action may be to report the failure and abort the program.
-Some languages simply return a code indicating the type of failure which always must be checked by the program, which decides what to report and if it can continue.

 Close may cause dismounting or ejecting removable media and updating library and file system structures to indicate that the object is no longer in use.
 The minimal specification to the close references the object.
 Additionally, some file systems provide specifying a disposition of the object which may indicate the object is to be discarded and no longer be part of the file system.

-Similar to the open, it must be expected that something may go wrong.
+Similar to the open, it must be expected that something may go wrong: